initc3/ic3-website/content/events/retreat/winter-retreat-2023.md

 location: Eurotel Victoria - Les Diablerets, Switzerland
 start: 2023-01-15
 end: 2023-01-18
-summary: Join us for the 2023 IC3 Winter Retreat which will be hosted in-person at the <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
-Our technical committee of Surya Bakshi, Lorenz Breidenbach, Patrick McCorry, and Haaroon Yousaf is preparing another immersive learning experience.
+summary: Thank you to all who joined us for the 2023 IC3 Winter Retreat at the <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
+Our technical committee of Surya Bakshi, Lorenz Breidenbach, Patrick McCorry, and Haaroon Yousaf prepared another immersive blockchain learning experience.
 ---

 <div class="ui piled segment">